Hunting for Maxwell's Demon in the Wild

-Previous work has yielded a plethora of definitions for Maxwell demons~\cite{sanchez2019nonequilibrium,ciliberto2020autonomous,freitas2021characterizing}; however, all share a common feature: some subsystem appears to locally break the second law unless information is properly accounted for.
-The subsystem second laws~\eqref{eq:ysecondlaw} and \eqref{eq:xsecondlaw} permit quantitative definition of demonic behavior: one of the subsystem heat flows is positive.
-Without loss of generality, let $\dot{Q}_X > 0$ indicate demonic behavior.
+Although Maxwell demons have had many definitions~\cite{sanchez2019nonequilibrium,ciliberto2020autonomous,freitas2021characterizing}, all share a common feature: some subsystem appears to locally break the second law unless information is properly accounted for.
+The subsystem second laws~\eqref{eq:ysecondlaw} and \eqref{eq:xsecondlaw} permit quantitative definition of Maxwell-demon behavior: one of the subsystem heat flows is positive.
+Without loss of generality, let $X$ be the subsystem with $\dot{Q}_X > 0$.
 Since measuring the heat flow $\dot{Q}_X$ suffices to detect a Maxwell demon, in the next section we derive a method for estimating $\dot{Q}_X$ directly from experimentally accessible measurements.